Harsh-8104/Harsh-8104/README.md

 </div>

-<h3 align="center">Full-Stack Developer • BCA Student • Building things that actually ship</h3>
+<h3 align="center">Aspiring Data Analyst • BCA Student • Building things that actually ship</h3>

 <p align="center">
 I'm Harsh Chauhan, a BCA student graduating in 2026, currently sharpening my full-stack skills and building a portfolio of real, deployed projects rather than tutorial clones.
 I like taking an idea from a rough sketch to something working end-to-end — frontend, backend, and the AI/automation layer in between.